 As the weather warms up and the grass turns green again, planning an outdoor picnic can be a great springtime activity that the whole family can enjoy.

 Most local parks have dedicated picnic areas with tables and easy access to trash cans (our favorites include Edgewater Park, Wendy Park, Lakewood Park, and Euclid Beach Park), but you can also always bring your own blanket and spread out in any public park with a grassy area (Voinovich Park, Public Square, Wade Lagoon, and Lincoln Park in Tremont are some great spots for this).

 If you want to really up your picnic game, though, there are a couple event-planning companies in Cleveland that now offer luxury picnics that include cozy set-ups in any outdoor spot of your choosing.
-Check out Picnics by the Lake and Emily Nicole Events for these – we think they look perfect for celebrating a special day, and will be trying these out ourselves this spring!
+Check out Picnics by the Lake, Pleasant Picnic, and Emily Nicole Events for these – we think they look perfect for celebrating a special day, and will be trying these out ourselves this spring!

 9. Break out the bike again

 Spring means it’s time to dust off those bikes that have been neglected all winter and hit the trails again.
 Temperatures in April and May are usually perfect for a long or leisurely bike ride, and Cleveland has a growing number of bike paths that the whole family can enjoy.